-Creation of any business, products or software is a complicated process that starts with the end goal defining.
-Setting a clear target is one of the most crucial things you should do before acting.
-Planning is already 50% of future success.
-Software requirements specification document often is a developer’s bible in terms of guidance.
+Creating a business, product or a piece of software, is a complicated and long winded process that starts with clearly defining the end goal.
+Setting a clear target is one of the most crucial things you should do before getting down to the execution.
+Solid planning already ensures 50% of your future success, right from the get go.
+The software requirements specification, very often, is the developer’s bible, for guidance and direction.

-Eventually, a requirements document is something that you compare reality with, the document where your expectations face the current state of your business and determine how many of those has already been done.
-However, it is not your plan, it should say “what” has to be done instead of “how” would you do it.
-Goals achieving methods is not so vital comparing to their definition.
-Thus, there are seven characteristics described below that your software requirements sheet has to have in order to be completely good.
+Eventually, a requirements document is something that you compare reality with, the document where your expectations face the current state of your business and determine how many of them have already been done.
+However, it shouldn’t be a concrete plan.
+It should speak about “what” needs to be done rather than “how” you think it should be done.
+The methods you use to get to your goals is not as important as achieving them.
+There are seven characteristics given below that your software requirements sheet has to have in order to be complete.

 User story - definitive

 Zen of Python says “There should be one – and preferably only one – obvious way to do it”.
-You should also follow this rule while creating your requirements.
-It is absolutely crucial to avoid any ambiguity and eliminate potential misinterpretation for the next stages of work.
+You should also follow this rule when you’re creating your requirements.
+It is absolutely crucial to avoid any ambiguity and eliminate potential misinterpretations in the subsequent stages.

 |As a User, I want to sign up via email and password so that I can access my account.||There has to be a way to authenticate.|